ClairBerlin/clair-stack/Readme.md

 ## Development setup

 The Clair backend consists of several Python applications, some of which share a [PostgreSQL](https://www.postgresql.org) DBMS.
-For ease of development, we packaged the applications proper, the DBMS and the [pgAdmin](https://www.pgadmin.org) database administration service into docker containers, so that the entire setup can be run locally via `docker-compose`.
+For ease of development, we packaged the applications proper, the DBMS and the [pgAdmin](https://www.pgadmin.org) database administration service into docker containers, so that the entire setup can be run locally via `docker-compose`, or on a docker swarm via `docker stack deploy`.

-_TODO: Describe Docker Swarm setup._

 ### Preparing for first launch